CRISPGroup/Mission-Control-MRI-VR/README.md

 We hope to make this process easier in the future by publishing the application directly on the **Meta Store**.

 If either you want to mirror the VR view, please use this [script](https://github.com/carodak/missioncontrol-view-mirrorer).

+## Mission Control Source Code Installation
+If you are more interested in the source code, to open this Unity project, clone or download this repository and open the folder with **Unity 6000.2.2f1**.

+You now have access to the source code in the various subfolders of the project (for example, in `Assets/Scenes/*/Scripts`) and to the audio files in `Assets/Scenes/*/Audio`.
+You can also explore the `EventSequence` scripts in the **Hierarchy** to understand how the events are structured.
+If you need more information, consider checking our [preprint]().

+Please note that since most 3D models, textures, and materials have been omitted to comply with the licenses purchased, pressing the **Play** button may not work as expected.
+This repository is therefore intended primarily as a **reference and study resource** rather than a fully functional project.
+However, the full resulting Mission Control application is provided and free to use.

 ## API Documentation